perfana/x2i/README.md

 ### Perfana
 When using x2i with Perfana, x2i will be started using a CommandRunnerEventConfig in your POM.
 In the starter packages for gatling, jmeter and k6, you will find a perfect example.
 The `--system-under-test` and `--test-environment` arguments are required for the Perfana integration to work properly.
+You can use the `--custom-tags` or `-c` argument to add additional context to your test runs, such as application version, branch name, or any other metadata relevant to your test analysis.

 ### CI/CD
 You could integrate x2i in your CI/CD pipeline.
 When running in detached mode, x2i will return the PID as follows: